Krasenab/LeetCodeExercise/README.md

 # LeetCodeExercise
 Here, I will be posting some of the interesting problems I have solved on LeetCode.
-The problems will vary in difficulty: easy, medium, and hard.Our ultimate goal is 150 to 200 ((Yes, that's exactly how I listen to Youтubers :Д :) )
+The problems will vary in difficulty: easy, medium, and hard.Our ultimate goal is 150 to 200